 - Combine wet ingredients: In a medium bowl combine cashew butter (or seed butter) with maple syrup, oil, brown sugar and vanilla extract; stir until smooth then pour over dry ingredients.
 Stir using large wooden spoon or study spatula, making sure all of the oats are coated well (use hands at end if necessary).

 - Bake: Pour granola mixture onto baking sheet in one even layer and bake for 15 minutes, then flip the granola using a flat spatula and bake for another 10-12 minutes.
-Allow granola to cool on baking sheet for at least 15 minutes before adding mini chocolate chips (or they’ll melt to the granola) and sprinkling with sea salt.
+Allow granola to cool on baking sheet for at least 15 minutes before adding mini chocolate chips (or they’ll melt into the granola) and sprinkling with sea salt.
 After the granola is cool, you can add another ½ cup of regular sized chocolate chips if you’d like.

 - Serve granola in a bowl with cream, yogurt, or enjoy as snack.
 Granola makes a great homemade gift too!